ms-iot/content/en-US/win10/AllJoyn.md

 The [Mapping DSB Objects to AllJoyn]({{site.baseurl}}/en-US/win10/AlljoynDsbApiGuide.htm){:target="_blank"}  document describes the key interfaces and methods used to build the Alljoyn System Bridge.

-<a name="AllJoynExplorer"></a>__AllJoyn Explorer__

-This is a tool can be used to visualize and interact with devices exposed on AllJoyn.
+<a name="AllJoynExplorer"></a>__IoT Explorer for AllJoyn (AllJoyn Explorer)__

+The IoT Explorer for AllJoyn (previously known as AllJoyn Explorer) is a Windows Universal Application for interacting with AllJoyn devices on the local proximity network.
+Developers can list all available AllJoyn devices, inspect their interface and object structure, as well as receive signals, set and get properties, and call methods.

+- [IoT Explorer for AllJoyn Store App](https://www.microsoft.com/store/apps/9nblggh6gpxl){:target="_blank"}: This is the official store app location.
-- [AllJoyn Explorer](https://github.com/ms-iot/samples/releases/download/AllJoynExplorer_1.0.11/AllJoynExplorer_1.0.1.11.zip){:target="_blank"}: This zip contains the AllJoyn Explorer AppX bundle.
+- [AllJoyn Explorer 1.0.1.11 (previous release)](https://github.com/ms-iot/samples/releases/download/AllJoynExplorer_1.0.11/AllJoynExplorer_1.0.1.11.zip){:target="_blank"}: This zip contains the AllJoyn Explorer AppX bundle to be side-loaded on a developer machine.
+This is a previously released version of the IoT Explorer for AllJoyn application.
 - [AllJoyn Explorer Setup Guide](https://github.com/ms-iot/samples/releases/download/AllJoynExplorer_1.0.11/AllJoyn_Explorer_Setup_Guide_v1.0.pdf){:target="_blank"}: This pdf contains the documentation for how to deploy the AllJoyn Explorer.
 - [AllJoyn Explorer User Guide](https://github.com/ms-iot/samples/releases/download/AllJoynExplorer_1.0.11/AllJoyn_Explorer_User_Guide_v1.0.pdf){:target="_blank"}: This pdf contains the documentation for how to use the AllJoyn Explorer.